-Face to face work take place in our beautiful studio in Saltdean near Brighton, UK.
+Face to face work take place at PHOENIX NEST in my beautiful studio in Saltdean near Brighton, UK.

 Do you work with trauma?

 I am however not a trauma specialist.
-Your safety is paramount- if want to work with me specifically on abuse and trauma-related issues, it might be that I suggest that you also work with a qualified counsellor or psychotherapist alongside.
-Each person is different and I am very happy to discuss this with you and find the best solution.
+Your safety is paramount- if you want to work specifically on abuse and trauma-related issues, I might refer you to a colleague who works specifically with trauma in sexuality.
+Should we decide to work together, I might suggest that you also work with a qualified counsellor or psychotherapist alongside the sexological bodywork.
+Each person is different and I am very happy to discuss this with you initially.

 Can I have Sexological bodywork sessions while I also see a therapist?

-Sexological Bodywork sessions can at times work well in addition to counselling, psychotherapy or psychosexual counselling.
+Yes.
+Sexological Bodywork sessions can at times work very well in addition to counselling, psychotherapy or psychosexual counselling.

 Bodywork might support the talking therapy, if there is a particular issue that can be addressed with and through the body.
-It is important that we have a discussion between you, the client, your therapist and me as the bodyworker to agree the framework and best way of working.
+I might suggest that we have a discussion between you, your therapist and me as the bodyworker to agree the framework and best way of working and have transparency.